What is Online Counselling?

 What sort of counselling do you offer?

-Amy is trained to listen to what you are saying and pick out the key themes which are emerging in order to clarify for you what is going on at the moment.
+I listen to what you are saying and pick out the key themes which are emerging in order to clarify for you what is going on at the moment.
 People often feel relieved by this process and you may find that this is all you need.